git-for-windows/git-for-windows.github.io/FAQ.md

 ## Which versions of Windows are supported?

-Git for Windows currently works with all recent, commercially released x86 32 bit and 64 bit versions of Windows, starting with Windows 7 SP1.
+Git for Windows currently works with all recent, commercially released x64 versions of Windows, starting with Windows 8.1.

+***
+NOTE: Git for Windows version [2.46.2](https://github.com/git-for-windows/git/releases/tag/v2.46.2.windows.1) was the last version supporting Windows 7 and 8.
+***

+***
+NOTE: Git for Windows version [2.40.1](https://github.com/git-for-windows/git/releases/tag/v2.40.1.windows.1) was the last version with full support for any 32-bit Windows version.
+***

 ***
 NOTE: Git for Windows version [2.37.1](https://github.com/git-for-windows/git/releases/tag/v2.37.1.windows.1) was the last version supporting Windows Vista and Server 2008.